ERICBURDONANDTHEANIMALS

 February 11, 1968: Earl Warren Showgrounds, Santa Barbara, CA: Eric Burdon and The Animals, The Fugs, Eire Apparent

-February 16, 1968: Gym, Southwestern College, San Diego, CA: Eric Burdon and The Animals
+February 16, 1968: Gym, Southwestern College, San Diego, CA: Eric Burdon and The Animals, Eire Apparent

 The group opened on February 17 and typical bookings at the Cave ran through a full week.
-The Cave was a dinner theatre in Vancouver that briefly tried booking rock acts - the Nitty Gritty Dirt Band having played the previous week.
-Eric Burdon and the Animals may have played a date or two in Seattle and, or Portland before heading south to Los Angeles.
+There were a number of hip, Fillmore-type ballrooms in Vancouver, but The Cave was a dinner theatre in Vancouver that briefly tried booking rock acts - the Nitty Gritty Dirt Band having played the previous week.

 This would have recorded a month or so earlier.